 Charged With A DWI?

 At Olson Law LLC, we handle all types of DWI offenses.
 If you or a member of your family is charged with driving while under the influence of alcohol, it is important that you speak with a DWI lawyer to determine the severity of your case.
 Depending on the level of DWI you are charged with, you could be facing severe criminal penalties and collateral consequences such as license revocation, vehicle forfeiture, license plate impoundment and possibly jail time.
-Our attorneys are available around the clock to answer your first-time and repeat DWI-related questions and to ensure that your rights are adequately defended.
+Our attorneys are available around the clock to answer your DWI-related questions and to ensure that your rights are adequately defended.

 - Blood alcohol content (BAC) means the amount of alcohol in a person’s bloodstream as measured by a chemical test.